Earlier this year I started doing this Thing:

 The pain is slow, nesting.
 Each day starts overcast by intense sunshine, spring inspiring gratitude and grief.
 Distracted, by the zoom of a curve— a cancer frustrating the lungs overwhelmed by pomegranate seeds wedding to balls of snow.
 It does not survive the hot, they say.
 Each day wakening to a curious family— I am the new housekeeper.
 Productive parenting looks like a hectic jackrabbit: Shredding travel plans to Lany.
 Rewarding the dog with lemon bars.
 Laundry.
 Create my own masala with spices we have on hand.
 Grounding the kids in loving, laughter.
 The tiny moments are most enlightening: I’m thankful for a paperclip, accomplishing what I cannot— holding it all together.
 Shamed, I drink whiskey from the moonshine.
 By evening, I am tired already from the early worry of tomorrow.

-To view this poem, you must be a member of my Patreon at the “Read it” or higher tier.
+To view this poem, you must be a member of my Patreon.

 If you’re already a patron—thank you!
 You can view this poem on Patreon.